vwala/docs/content/merchant/paying-commission.md

 ### How can I customise my payable commission rules?

-Commission payment rules can be customized via `my account > store settings > business rules`.
+Commission payment rules can be customized via `my account > store settings > commission payment rules`.
 Changing the rules here, will affect all future payments.

 If you wish to override your payment rules for a single payment only, you can do so from within the `pay commission` form.
 E.g. from the `payment`, `influencer` or `orders` table, select `pay commission` in the actions menu.
 When the form opens, go to the `prepare payment` step and then click `customise` to reveal a list of payment customisation options.